SimpleToM: Exposing the Gap between Explicit ToM Inference and Implicit ToM Application in LLMs: Experimental setup

 We use \dataset{} to investigate the following research questions:

-\begin{enumerate}[noitemsep, topsep=0pt] \item How well can models (i) infer characters' mental states, (ii) anticipate characters' behavior and (iii) make appropriate judgments, requiring the use of ToM inferences? \item How does the ToM performance of models differ across scenarios? \item How can the performance on the behavior and judgment questions improve with various levels intervention during inference, such as patching mental state inference in the prompt (MS remind), guiding the model via system prompt (SysP), and encouraging reasoning/thinking before answering (CoT)? \end{enumerate}
+\begin{enumerate}[noitemsep, topsep=0pt] \item How well can models (a) infer characters' mental states, (b) anticipate characters' behavior and (c) make appropriate judgments, requiring the use of ToM inferences? \item How does the ToM performance of models differ across scenarios? \item How much can we close the gap between models' performance on explicit and applied ToM using inference-time interventions? \end{enumerate}